Back to All Guides

 Tripping breakers, burning smells, or HVAC system not heating despite power — requires professional diagnosis.

-Indicates excessive pressure or temperature in the tank.
-Could be a failing expansion tank or a more serious issue.
+Indicates excessive pressure or temperature in the unit.
+Could be a failing expansion chamber or a more serious issue.

 Installation requires proper sizing, code-compliant connections, permits, and disposal of the old unit.